Union County Vehicle Impound Guide

 If You Don't Have a Valid License

-- A signed authorization letter from you allowing them to pick up the vehicle
+- A Signed Authorization Letter from You: You must provide a signed letter authorizing them to pick up the vehicle on your behalf.

 Timeline